 Using the boat is a nice way to get around while still keeping the relaxing vibe of Disney’s Wilderness Lodge.

 Watch the Electric Water Pageant.
 One of the perks of being on Bay Lake is that you can enjoy the Electric Water Pageant from Wilderness Lodge.
 Be sure to check the schedule for dates and times, and then head over to Geyser Point for the best viewing spot.

 Watch the Geyser Erupt.
-Of course there is an active geyser at Wilderness Lodge!
-And you and your family can watch it erupt hourly throughout the day (check schedule for times).
+Of course, there is an active geyser at Wilderness Lodge!
+And you and your family can watch it erupt hourly throughout the day (check the schedule for times).
 Talk about something you wouldn’t expect to find at a Walt Disney World resort!

 Enjoy the Campfire and a Movie.
 While movies outside aren’t unusual at WDW resorts, there is something about roasting marshmallows at Wilderness Lodge with Bay Lake in the background that adds another element of coziness and relaxation, especially after a day spent at one of the crowded parks.

 Go on the Complementary Wilderness Lodge Tour.
 The architecture of Wilderness Lodge is so expansive and sweeping, they offer a complimentary one-hour Wonders of the Lodge tour to guests who would like to learn more.
 No reservations are needed, just check the Wilderness Lodge activity schedule for times and dates.

 Trade Some Pins.
 Wilderness Lodge has one of the best pin trading boards, in my opinion.
 Be sure to visit it and see what goodies you can find.
 It’s located either at the pin kiosk by the walkway to Roaring Fork or at the Wilderness Lodge Mercantile.